Am I a fool?

 * * * * *

-To anywhere.
-We’d already been to Australia together—where the worst thing that happened was one night
+anywhere.
+We’d already been to Australia together—where the worst thing that happened was one night outside

-outside of Perth when we collided with a kangaroo.
-We didn’t try to hit it, of course, but it hopped right in front of
+of Perth when we collided with a kangaroo.
+We didn’t try to hit it, of course, but it hopped right in front of the

-the headlights of the 404 we’d rented.
+headlights of the 404 we’d rented.
 It had no chance and neither did we.
-In the darkness it had seemed to
+In the darkness it had seemed to jump up

 It seems strange to me now.
 I had completely repressed that incident—obliterated it from my memory—yet now,